Jayrao0021/CivicEye_Prototype/README.md

-Do not commit .env or server/uploads.
+Notes: Do not commit .env or server/uploads.
 Use .env.example to configure environment variables.
 # CivicEye

 Crowdsourced civic issue reporting app.